Yangzhou: Slender West Lake

 Named after Hangzhou's famous West Lake, this long, narrow stretch of water which meanders through Yangzhou's western limits is a well-known scenic spot.
-A long bank planted with weeping willows spans the lake; at its midpoint stands a square terrace with pavilions at each of the corners and one in the center.
-Around the lake is a park in which are found several attractions: Lotus Flower Pagoda (Lianhua SO), a white structure reminiscent of the White Pagoda (Baita) in Beijing's Beihai Park; Small Gold Mountain (Xiao Jin Shan); and the Fishing Platform (Diaoyutai), a favorite retreat of the Qing emperor Qian Long.
+A long bank planted with weeping willows spans the lake.
+At its midpoint stands the Five-Pavilion Bridge with five covered terraces, one at each of the corners and one in the center.
+Around the lake is a park in which are found several attractions: Xu Garden, the White Dagoba of Lianxing Temple, copied from the similar tower in Beijing's Beihai Park; Small Gold Mountain (Xiao Jinshan); and the Fishing Platform (Diaoyutai), a favorite retreat of the Qing emperor Qian Long.
 The emperor was so gratified by his luck in fishing at this spot that he ordered additional stipends for the town.
 As it turns out, his success had been augmented by local swimmers who lurked in the lake busily attaching fish to his hook.